Skip to main content

 import lib.ft4.auth;

-Similarly, move the auth_handler to src/news_feed/auth.rell and post_dto to src/news_feed/dto.rell.
-You can consider the require_user and format_user utility functions to add them directly to module.rell if you prefer.
-The queries are moved to src/news_feed/queries.rell, and the operations are moved to src/news_feed/operations.rell.
+The auth_handler is moved to src/news_feed/auth.rell and post_dto to src/news_feed/dto.rell.
+If preferred, the require_user and format_user utility functions can also be added directly to module.rell.
+The queries are placed in src/news_feed/queries.rell, and the operations are relocated to src/news_feed/operations.rell.

-Your module.rell file in the news_feed module should now look like this:
+After these changes, the module.rell file in the news_feed module should look like this:

 src/news_feed/module.rell